sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Learning & Building

 **Today's Progress:** Finished Day 7 of #JavaScript30, this was was a piece of vegan cake! :P learned about some(), every(), find() and findIndex().
 Started working on a new small project for an awesome slack group I'm part of! https://github.com/sofiabsilva/slack-users-form

+### Day 83: July 22, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress & Thoughts:** Not so good.
+Started writing the JS code for the slack form...
+One of those days of researching, mostly trying to understand how to collect the data from the form and do a POST request with json.
+I still don't really know how to work with Asyc JS it seems.

+### Day 84: July 23, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress & Thoughts:** After a good night of sleep I was able to get to work more effectively, all that research and head banging had it's positives.
+Today I finished up the slack form project with the help of @ZAYDEK.
+I ended up using jQuery for the AJAX post request, much simpler and ended up not needing to convert the input data to a JSON strings.